 ...It feels agile and athletic on winding roads where its bulk is well disguised.
 This cabin is crafted in the style that has made Audi a leader in interior design.
 The surface textures are elegant and rich.
 Brushed aluminum is used as an accent.
 The gauges are easy to read, and controls are logical and nicely weighted.
 The split-folding third seat doesn't have a great deal of legroom, and getting into it can be a challenge.
 Audi's MMI multimedia controller on the center console operates the audio, climate control, navigation and basic vehicle functions.
 MMI is easier to operate than BMW's...

 While Volkswagen and Mercedes-Benz are the long-term diesel stalwarts in the States, relative newcomer Audi has ambitious plans.
-During a lengthy teleconference yesterday...
-March 9, 2011 by John Voelcker
+During a lengthy teleconference yesterday... read more March 9, 2011 by John Voelcker

 Last week, Volkswagen unveiled the all-new 2011 Touareg sport utility vehicle, including its first-ever hybrid-electric powertrain.
-It has new and crisper styling that...
-February 16, 2010 by John Voelcker 2
+It has new and crisper styling that... read more February 16, 2010 by John Voelcker 2